dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 Simply shows content (which is `not change frequently`) requested by the client without any additional processing (Static sites pages usually consists of Front end technologies like HTML, CSS, JavaScript)

 #### Dynamic Sites
-First Business Logic execute by Web Applications like ASP, PHP, Ruby on Rails etc. than browser shows content (`latest/updated`) requested by the client (Dynamic sites pages usually consists of Front end technologies like HTML, CSS, JavaScript, in combination with some Back end technology like ASP, PHP, Ruby on Rails etc.)
+First Business Logic execute by Web Applications like ASP, PHP, Ruby on Rails, etc. than browser shows content (`latest/updated`) requested by the client (Dynamic sites pages usually consists of Front end technologies like HTML, CSS, JavaScript, in combination with some Back end technology like ASP, PHP, Ruby on Rails, etc.)

 ### 2.3.
 DNS (Domain Name Server)
 - Every site have unique `IP (Internet Protocol)` address used to identify location `(http://www.google.com = 169.20.127.243)`